Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 The key point for employers is that the Home Office does not need to prove any intent or knowledge to issue a fine.
 Liability arises if a worker was disqualified from working and the employer cannot show a compliant right to work check.
 There are no allowances for genuine mistakes or unintended oversights.

-Also important its that the statutory excuse is binary.
-Either the correct process and dated evidence exist or they don’t.
+It is also important that the statutory excuse is binary.
+Either the correct process and dated evidence exist or they do not.
 This is where record-keeping pays dividends.
 If you can produce compliant, dated checks linked to the hire, you can rely on the statutory excuse and challenge the allegations.

 Section B: Civil Penalty Process